 Skip Navigation

-Retirement planning falls into two distinct stages that financial advisors typically refer to as accumulation and distribution.
-The first stage, of course, is all about saving and investing for a retirement that is years or, in many cases, decades away.
-The second stage is about figuring out how to turn the benefits and assets you’ve earned or accumulated during your working years into a reliable lifelong stream of income.
-It’s that second stage, often referred to as retirement income planning, that we will focus on in this article.
+Retirement planning is about figuring out how to turn the benefits and assets you’ve earned or accumulated during your working years into a reliable lifelong stream of income.
+It’s that second stage, often referred to as retirement income planning, that we will focus on in article for military veterans.

 Key Points